poy/talaria/README.md

 Talaria
 =======

-Think kafka without Zookeepr (and in Go).
+Think Kafka without Zookeeper (and in Go).